plotly/plotly.py/doc/python/hover-text-and-formatting.md

                custom_data=['country', 'continent', 'pop'],
 )

-# Plotly express does not have a hover template parameter in the graph creation function, so we apply the template with update_traces
+# Plotly express does not have a 'hovertemplate' parameter in the graph creation function, so we apply the template with update_traces
 fig.update_traces(
     hovertemplate =
                 "<b>%{customdata[0]}</b><br>" +